flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Register your zone with a gateway

 As described above, each zone needs to be registered with a gateway.
 You will need to coordinate with a gateway owner.
-Send them the following information in a secure way, such as via voice, or through a secure messaging service approved by your institution.
-(Remember, email is typically not encrypted and thus not a secure way to transmit passwords or other important credentials.)
+Send them the following information in a secure way, through a secure messaging service approved by your institution.
+(Email is typically not a secure way to transmit passwords or other important credentials.)

 * Your zone name (e.g. `example`)
 * The cloud storage provider (e.g., Cloudflare)